jonge-democraten/website/docs/design.md

 <h1>Design</h1>
-The design of different components is explained in this document.
+The design of different jdwebsite components is explained in this document.

 ## Sidebar
 A Sidebar model represents the information shown in a sidebar on the webpage.